 It is quite evident that if two transformers are star-star connected having the same ratio of transformation will operate in parallel satisfactorily as the phasor diagram of primary and secondary voltages superpose directly.

-If the Line-to-Line voltages of two transformers with star-star and delta-delta connection are same, they can operate in parallel satisfactorily as the phasor diagram of primary and secondary voltages likewise coincide.
+If the Line-to-Line voltages of two transformers with star-star and delta-delta connections are the same, they can operate in parallel satisfactorily as the phasor diagram of primary and secondary voltages likewise coincide.

 Finally, let us consider the case when one transformer is star-delta connected and the other delta-star connected, both designed for the same line voltage on the primary and secondary sides.

-The normal connections of star-delta and delta-star, transformers along with phasor diagram are shown in Figure 10 and 11.
+The normal connections of star-delta and delta-star, transformers along with the phasor diagram are shown in Figures 10 and 11.

 Comparing the secondary winding phasor diagrams of both the transformers, it is seen that the line voltages are not in phase, therefore, this will result in a virtual short circuit of the windings.

 The two voltages can be brought in phase with each other by interchanging two phases of the primary winding and then reversing the terminals (starts and finishes) of all three primary windings as shown in Figure 12 and now the two sets of transformers can be operated in parallel.

 Source: Electrical power systems by C. L. WADHWA